JayOneTheSk8/icarus-wiki/README.md

 ### Renaming Sections

 It is possible that `title`s like `"Gallery"` and `"Associations"` may not cover the scope of what is in the section.
-If this is the case, new titles can be added to the `constants.ts` section arrays.
+If this is the case, new titles can be added to the `constants.ts` section arrays or by just changing the constants themselves and keeping the namespace.

 ```typescript
 /* src-ts/constants.ts */